ptgott/comment-navigator/ROADMAP.md

 - Release v1

 ## Features for after the MVP

+- Clean up the test fixture interface.
+We should export as little as possible from `src/lib/test-utils/mock-html.ts`.
+This will make it easier to standardize fixtures across unit tests as well as between unit tests and e2e tests.

 - Currently there's no good way to test the navigator against a document with an indefinite number of comment threads.
 To see how the navigator components render with, say, 1,500 discussions or 50 authors, the current easiest solution is to edit `fixture.yaml` and run `npm run e2e-inspect`.
 But this doens't play well with the e2e tests as they're currently written.